 - Flowers quickly appear and turn into seeds.

-- The coriander plant usually drains all its energy and dies.
+- A bolting coriander plant usually drains all its energy and dies.

 The best solution against this is to sow directly in the ground instead of purchasing coriander seedlings.